2017 United States Senate special election in Alabama: By county

+Analysis

 Doug Jones defeated Roy Moore by a margin of 21,924 votes.
 Voter turnout was 40.54% of Alabama's 3,326,812 registered voters.

-Jones won primarily by running up huge margins in the state's major cities.
+Jones won primarily by running up huge margins in the state's major cities, as well as winning 96% of African American voters.
+He also won a strong majority of voters with graduate degrees (58-39%), and came close to winning White women with college degrees in Alabama (45-52%).

 The state's four largest counties—Jefferson (home to the state's largest city of Birmingham), Mobile (home to Mobile), Madison (home to Huntsville), and Montgomery (home to the state capital of Montgomery)—all gave Jones 56 percent or more of the vote.
 He carried Jefferson by over 83,800 votes, and Montgomery by almost 30,500 votes; either county would have been more than enough to give him the victory.
 Jones also dominated the Black Belt.
-Jones took 61% of votes from voters under 45.
-He also took over 96 percent of the Black vote.
-While Moore dominated the state's rural areas outside of the Black Belt, he significantly underperformed Trump's totals in those areas, as well as the suburbs such as traditional GOP fortress Shelby County, which Moore won narrowly.
+Jones won 61% of votes from voters under 45, and 51% of independent voters.
+While Moore dominated the state's rural areas outside of the Black Belt, he significantly underperformed Trump's totals in those areas, as well as the suburbs such as traditional GOP fortress Shelby County, which Moore won by a small margin.

 As of December 15, Moore demanded a recount and refused to concede the race, despite being urged by Trump, Bannon, and others to concede.
 In Alabama, if the final margin of victory is less than 0.5%, then a recount is automatically triggered.
 If not, then either candidate can request a recount at their own expense.
 However, Alabama Secretary of State John Merrill estimated that a recount could cost anywhere from $1 million to $1.5 million, an amount that would have had to be paid in full when the request is made.
 Moore had only $636,046 on hand by the time the campaign ended.
 A number of right-leaning websites pushed conspiracy theories about voter fraud providing the margin for Jones.
 Merrill noted on December 20 that the only outstanding ballots were 366 military ballots and 4,967 provisional ballots; even if all those votes were for Moore, it would not have been enough to trigger an automatic recount.